yuvalsol/POCOGenerator/README.md

 #### ServerTreeDemo
 Demo code [ServerTreeDemo/Program.cs](Demos/ServerTree/ServerTreeDemo/Program.cs "ServerTreeDemo/Program.cs").

 The demo demonstrates how to work with the class objects that POCO Generator builds from database objects.
-These class objects represent the server, database, tables and more and are referencing each other by their internal properties.
+These class objects represent the server, databases, tables, views, procedures, functions, TVPs and more.

 The generator fires the event `ServerBuilt` after these class objects are build and before it starts processing them and generating POCOs.
 In the code, the generator is stopped at that point by setting the `Stop` property to `true` in the `ServerBuilt` event argument and proceed to traverse these class objects, starting from `Server`.
 The `Server` object is accessible from the `ServerBuilt` event argument too.
 While traversing the class objects, the code prints their names in a tree-like format.

-The demo also includes a possible code path that saves the output to a file instead of printing to the Console.

 ```cs
 IGenerator generator = GeneratorFactory.GetGenerator();